credfeto/action-no-ignored-files/README.md

         uses: credfeto/action-no-ignored-files@master
 ```

-On each push, it will now run the case sensitivity checker
+On each push, it will now run the ignored files check